The Voices of the Punan Batu

 While these structures may seem rudimentary, they offer a profound sense of comfort and belonging to their inhabitants.
 When the local government attempted to provide them with permanent housing, the initiative was ultimately abandoned, as the settlements were located far from the forests and essential food sources.
 For the Punan Batu, the forest is not merely a habitat but the very essence of their ancestral heritage and source of enduring contentment.

-Cave Punan Batu - Hunter-gatherers - family portrait in their hut
+Punan Batu Hunter-Gatherers indigenous tribe of Borneo.
+Tribe leader portrait - family portrait in their hut

 Asut with his daughter and granddaughters in their lapo (forest hut).